-This article provides an introduction to STP and RSTP.
-Since these protocols are complex, not all issues have been addressed.
+This article provides an introduction to STP.
+Since the protocol is quite complex, not all issues have been addressed.
 Since protocol timers and aging times can vary, it is impossible to predict the time it would take for a network to stabilize after a topology change.
-An advantage of STP and RSTP is that they are not specific to Ethernet and can operate over wide area networks (WANs).
-For supervisory control and data acquisition systems (SCADA), the speed of STP recovery to topology changes might be adequate when temporary loss of communication will not render local control useless.
-But if STP is too slow in implementing a topology change your industrial network, RSTP should be considered.
+STP has been criticized for being too slow in implementing a topology change in an industrial network; however, the concepts are similar to faster redundancy schemes such as Rapid Spanning Tree Protocol-so STP should be learned.
+One advantage of STP is that it is not specific to Ethernet and can operate over wide area networks (WANs) as well.
+For supervisory control and data acquisition systems (SCADA), the speed of recovery to topology changes might be adequate when temporary loss of communication will not render local control useless.